BrickLAB Zoo Camp

 Traverse tricky terrain, shake claws with lobsters and design ecosystems in this life science camp!
 Discover the diversity of wildlife adaptations, the differences in habitats and what’s necessary for each biome’s survival.
 Focusing on specific environments, students travel from the sands of the Sahara to the peaks of the Himalayas in search of unique and complex creatures.

-Redesigned and improved for 2017, BrickLAB Zoo delivers an engaging, hands-on experience around the Earth’s biospheres and the vital roles animals play in them.
+BrickLAB Zoo delivers an engaging, hands-on experience around the Earth’s biospheres and the vital roles animals play in them.

 BrickLAB Zoo Digital Curriculum Download only $129.00